RyXeleron/ExecStats/README.md

 12. **Synapse Z**
     - **Status**: Working, undetected.
-    - **Details**: Synapse Z has a built-in decompiler, high UNCS, and identity level but crashes frequently and has many vulnerabilities.
+    - **Details**: Synapse Z has a built-in decompiler, 100% UNCS and is level 3 but crashes frequently and has many vulnerabilities, it is confirmed that this executor is safe.
     - **Supports**: PC

 13. **Scriptify**